lochner-technology/svn_portfolio/README.md

-Note: The full source (and demo, this project is my website) is available here: http://njlochner.com/projects/Portfolio/

-I still need to push the source to GitHub.
+Note: A demo is available here: https://njlochner.com (This project is my website, but the SVN functionality and comments are not currently enabled.)

 # Subversion Portfolio